 The company will either delete the profile or preserve it as a "memorialization" account—but neither of those options are without problems, and some people are frustrated by their lack of control over their loved ones' pages.

 I've spent most of my life employed as a medicolegal death investigator.
-My career began at a coroner's office in New Orleans, and it concluded more than three decades later.
-During that time, I participated in 7,000 forensic autopsies and completed more
+My career began at a coroner's office in New Orleans and concluded more than three decades later.
+I participated in 7,000 forensic autopsies and completed more than 2,000 next-of-kin…

 The Westboro founder has gone to live with the big fag-hater in the sky.
 Pity him for his grim, motiveless anger, but let's at least remember him as he would have wanted us to: as a psychotic, sadistic life-wrecker and overall bad egg.